 Aloe Care Health offers an at-home and on-the-go medical alert system that connect to a 24/7 monitoring center.

 Monthly prices range from $29.99–$49.99, depending on the package you choose.

 The Smart Hub base station is designed for caregivers: It has two-way call capabilities, temperature and air quality monitoring, and built-in motion sensors.

-- You can use your voice to call for help or contact a loved one via the Smart Hub.
+You can use your voice to call for help or contact a caregiver one via the Smart Hub.

 Using our voices to navigate phones, smart speakers, and other devices has become common, with phrases like “Hey Siri,” “Hey Google,” and “Alexa” sneaking into our vocabularies over the past few years.

-What if you could also use your voice to call loved ones or emergency services?
+What if you could also use your voice to call family, friends, or emergency services?
 Aloe Care Health offers a voice-activated medical alert system that allows you to contact a 24/7 monitoring center using your voice.

 Keep reading this Aloe Care Health review to learn more about the brand’s unique devices as well as our Reviews Team’s experiencing testing them.